JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/compiling-and-running/index.md

 ### The Run Window

-Let's take a look at yourq Run Window in more detail.
+Let's take a look at your Run Window in more detail.

 ![Run window](run-window.png)